MicrosoftDocs/Advertising/advertising/transaction-message/create-transaction-message.md

 The sum of all Custom[1-5] values is limited to a maximum of 1,000 characters, but keep in mind that the practical limit may be less given the maximum length of a URL.

 Use the `AllowablePointsOfSale` element to specify specific POS URLs that user's can use for booking.
-By default, the user may use any POS in the partner's points of sale feed file.
+By default, the user may use any POS in the partner's Landing pages feed file.
 The `id` attribute must match a POS in the feed file.

 ## Next steps

-Before sending transaction messages, make sure your hotel feed file and points of sale file are up to date.
+Before sending Price feeds, make sure your property feed file and Landing pages file are up to date.
 To update these files, contact your TAM.
-After the TAM imports the data into Bing, you may begin sending transaction messages.
-Transaction messages sent before the data is imported will fail.
+After the TAM imports the data into Bing, you may begin sending Price feeds.
+Price feeds sent before the data is imported will fail.

-Validate the transaction message before sending it to Bing.
-For information, see [Validating your Transaction Message](../transaction-message/validate-transaction-message.md).
+Validate the Price feed before sending it to Bing.
+For information, see [Validating your Price feed](../transaction-message/validate-transaction-message.md).

-For information about sending Bing your transaction message, see [Pushing Transaction Messages to Bing](../transaction-message/push-transaction-message.md) or [Having Bing Pull Transaction Messages](pull-transaction-message.md).
+For information about sending Bing your Price feed, see [Pushing Price feeds to Bing](../transaction-message/push-transaction-message.md) or [Having Bing Pull Price feeds](pull-transaction-message.md).

-For information about adding room bundles to your itineraries, see [Creating a metadata Transaction message](create-metadata-transaction-message.md) and [Using Room Bundles](using-room-bundles.md).
+For information about adding room bundles to your itineraries, see [Creating a metadata Price feed](create-metadata-transaction-message.md) and [Using Room Bundles](using-room-bundles.md).